ashish8796/blog-app/readme.md

-Blog App
+# Node.js Blog App API

-**Overview of the App
+## Overview of the App

-**The Node.js Blog App API is designed to facilitate the creation and management of blog posts or articles.
+The Node.js Blog App API is designed to facilitate the creation and management of blog posts or articles.
 This API supports various key features, including:

-Authentication and Authorization: Ensures secure access and operations.
+- **Authentication and Authorization**: Ensures secure access and operations.

-Comments on Blog Posts: Allows users to engage with articles.
+- **Comments on Blog Posts**: Allows users to engage with articles.

-Likes on Blog Posts: Enables users to like their favorite posts.
+- **Likes on Blog Posts**: Enables users to like their favorite posts.

-Security: The app supports token and refresh token mechanisms to enhance security.
+- **Security**: The app supports token and refresh token mechanisms to enhance security.

-**Postman Collection
+## Postman Collection

-**This Postman collection includes 20 endpoints categorized into four main sections:
+This Postman collection includes 20 endpoints categorized into four main sections:

-User Management: Handling user registration, login, and profile updates.
+- **User Management**: Handling user registration, login, and profile updates.

-Blog Post Management: Creating, updating, retrieving, and deleting blog posts.
+- **Blog Post Management**: Creating, updating, retrieving, and deleting blog posts.

-Comments on Blogs: Managing comments on blog posts.
+- **Comments on Blogs**: Managing comments on blog posts.

-Likes on Blogs: Managing likes on blog posts.
+- **Likes on Blogs**: Managing likes on blog posts.

+You can access the full Postman collection [here](https://documenter.getpostman.com/view/14624922/2sA3dygqZX).